Thank you to the Maple Blues Awards and The Toronto Blues Society for the honour of "Harmonica Player of the Year"...Gratitude!!!

 Accumulating prizes and distinctions, he launched his 7th career album: Traces & Scars, which was nominated as Instrumental Album of the Year 2017 at ADISQ.
 This album celebrates Guy's songwriting talent.
 Created when the artist was celebrating great personal victories but also experiencing deep mourning, it contains ten instrumental pieces that navigate between folk and blues as well as two superb songs, one of which is performed by Luce Dufault.
 This inspired, luminous recording, dedicated to friend Bob Walsh (1947-2016) presents the best of the gentleman harmonica player and composer, whose pleasure in playing is evident, intact more than 45 years after his debut.

 Guy Bélanger released the album Eldorado on October 25, 2019, continuing on this long road paved with musical adventures.
 He is accompanied by his crack team of musicians composed of Rob MacDonald (guitars), Marc-André Drouin (bass) and Michel Dufour (drums).
 In addition, distinguished musicians encountered during his travels and tours have joined him including Cellist Eric Longsworth, Franco-German singer-guitarist Mathis Haug and Paul Picard percussionist with Céline Dion are amongst others.
 Eldorado has received fabulous reviews from the English, American, Australian & Italian media to name a few.

-And now, on june 9th, Guy will deliver his 9th album Voyages & autres histoires / Voyages & other stories.
+And now, Guy is back with his 9th album Voyages & autres histoires/Voyages & other stories.
 Another page in his musical Journey!

 To be continued....